8mm Remington Magnum

 The 8mm Remington Magnum belted rifle cartridge was introduced by Remington Arms Company in 1978 as a new chambering for the model 700 BDL rifle.
 The 8mm Remington Magnum's parent case is the .375 H&H Magnum.
 It is a very long and powerful cartridge that cannot be used in standard length actions, such as those that accommodate the .30-06 Springfield.

 Background

 The 8mm Remington Magnum was intended to compete with the .300 Weatherby Magnum and .338 Winchester Magnum.
 Remington's decision to use a metric bullet may have been prompted by their past success with the 7 mm bore diameter.

-Even though the 8mm Remington Magnum has never been very popular, it is a very suitable cartridge for the hunting of elk, moose, caribou, and larger African antelope.
-However, the .338 Winchester Magnum had a 30-year head start on the market, and is short enough for medium length actions, which increases the models of rifles it could be produced in.
+Even though the 8mm Remington Magnum has never been very popular, it is a suitable cartridge for the hunting of elk, moose, caribou, and larger African antelope.
+The .338 Winchester Magnum had a 30-year head start on the market, and is short enough for medium length actions, which increases the models of rifles it could be produced in.
 It is also available with heavier bullets, although this isn't a problem for people that load their own rounds of this caliber.
 Bullet selection is quite critical with the 8mm Remington Magnum since the bullets have to be designed and constructed to hold together at magnum velocities.